Jae277/Jae277/README.md

 ### 🌟 About Me

-Hi, I'm **Jaelin**, a passionate **front-end developer** focused on building smooth, responsive, and accessible user experiences.
+Hi, I'm **Jaelin**, a passionate Aspiring **front-end developer** focused on building smooth, responsive, and accessible user experiences.
 I love turning design ideas into real, working products with clean, maintainable code.

 - 🎓 Student at **Tripleten**
 - 🧠 Focused on modern UI, performance, and usability